 Basic Horse Tips

-It’s no secret that horses require a lot of food, wild horses spend most of their day grazing.
-Providing your animal with adequate forage and / or hay is a must.
+It’s no secret that horses require a lot of food, wild horses spend most of their day grazing & foraging for food.
+Providing your animal with adequate meals that cover all of their nutritional needs is essential.
+Be sure to brush up on the different types of horse feed.

-Horses are grazing animals, and they were built to graze the land.
-Providing ample space and a pasture full of grasses is optimal for any equine.
+Pastured – Horses are grazing animals, and they were built to graze the land.
+Providing ample space and a pasture with a variety of grasses is optimal for any equine.

-In tighter spaces, many owners feed their horses hay and grain.
-Maintain a daily schedule with specific feeding times, and if you feed from a trough placing it at chest level aids in digestion.
+Barn Fed – In tighter spaces, many owners feed their horses hay.
+Stick to a daily schedule with specific feeding times, (& if you feed from a trough placing it at chest level aids in digestion).

-When you get a horse, you get a vet too.
-Making sure you get your horse in front of your vet at regular intervals is essential.
+When you get a horse, you get a vet too & there is no exception to this rule (unless of course, you are a horse owner & a vet).
+If that’s not you then making sure you get your horse in front of your vet at regular intervals is essential.
 Consult them about vaccination and worming schedules and plan in advance for those costs.

 Routine cleaning & bedding - Keeping a clean stall makes your animal more comfortable and aids in prevention of hoof and leg problems.